-Full-time students, unwaged people and members of the Canterbury Film Society and Film Industry Guilds are entitled to purchase one ticket per session at the discount rate.
-Current ID is required - please ensure you bring it with you to the venue to present to staff on request; failure to do so will result in the full price being charged for attendance.
+Film Society members are entitled to purchase one ticket per session at the discount rate.
+Membership ID is required - please ensure you bring it with you to the venue to present to staff on request.
 The concession price is not available to those holding Film Society three-film sampler cards.